sjuvekar/System-Design-Case-Studies/studies/ticketing_system.md

   * Caching all movie-ids for listing them (Redis or Memcached)?
 A listing of movies should be served from this cache and should never query the databases.
 5. Static contents: Very media-heavy like movie trailers, posters and cast info, Served through CDNs (Akamai, Amazon etc).
    * Insert a movie-related static contents in CDN when a movie is added to the DB.
 These remain fixed as long as the movie is running.
+   * An application server can also periodically query memcached for currently running movies and upload an entire static list of movies to CDN

+### Operations
+1. List:
+   * A user visit this site and an application server directly returns a list of currently running movies through memcached
+   * The list of movies can be dynamically constructed from cached movie objects in memcached based on users geolocation and current time (closest theatre or closest showtime)
+2. Details: Servered through cached movie object in memcached
+3. Login: Login request sent over SSL, a user session is created in persistant storage and appropriate cookie is returned to the user.
+4. Buy: Buy request is routed through load balancer to an app server which performs appropriate transaction for the movie object on memcached.
+Once transaction succeeds, it sends appropariate token back to the user.
+Once this is done, it updates a user object's buy history and stores it back to the database through slow path.